Equitable Colorings of Borel Graphs: Introduction

 \subsubsection{Acknowledgments}

 We are very grateful to Ruiyuan \ep{Ronnie} Chen for insightful discussions and, in particular, for drawing our attention to some of the facts concerning compressible graphs that are mentioned in \S\ref{subsec:compressible}.
+We are also grateful to the anonymous referees for their helpful suggestions.